Officer and Laughing Girl

 The first London chocolate shop opens to sell a drink known until now only to the nobility.

-In this period, the Saint Luke's guild was probably the center of Vermeer's public life.
+In this period, the Guild of Saint Luke was probably the center of Vermeer's public life.

 Vermeer may have began distancing himself from his family or origin.
 This fact is seen in his failure to name any of his children after his mother or father as was common practice of the time.
 His first two daughters, born before 1658, Were named Maria and Elizabeth after his mother-in-law and her sister.

 Pieter de Hooch: paints Courtyard of a House in Delft, one of finest works.
-De Hoogh's courtyards may have influenced Vermeer's The Little Street.
+De Hooch's courtyards may have influenced Vermeer's The Little Street.